 Add the optional moonroof and the headroom situation changes, with several inches eaten out of it, so it's best for taller drivers to skip that option.
 The Challenger's outward visibility is also the best of the Detroit Three muscle cars, with tall windows and an upright profile, contrasting dramatically with the Camaro's bunkerlike, gun-slit glass all around.

-My test car had a lot of other latest-and-greatest electronic features as well, including automatic high beams, rain-sensitive wipers, adaptive speed control with stop-and-go, forward collision warning with automatic emergency braking, blind spot detection, cross-traffic alert, bi-xenon headlights, remote start and more.
-The Challenger may look pretty retro, but it's a fully modern automobile under the skin.
+My test car had a lot of other latest-and-greatest electronic features as well, including automatic high beams, rain-sensitive wipers, adaptive cruise control with stop-and-go, forward collision warning with automatic emergency braking, blind spot detection, cross-traffic alert, bi-xenon headlights, keyless entry, remote start and more.
+The Dodge Challenger may look pretty retro, but it's a fully modern automobile under the skin.

 Looking Good Doesn't Come Cheap